jjowens/js-scaffolding/README.md

 # js-scaffolding
 Javascript library to create Visual Studio Studio projects using Dotnet Cli commands.

-This javascript library is a Work In Prpogress (WIP).
+This javascript library is a Work In Progress (WIP).
 Do not use for production!
 Have fun playing around with it.

 ## Basic commands